postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 <img alt="Request Methods" src="https://assets.postman.com/postman-docs/request-methods.jpg" width="400px"/>

+> For example, if you're working with an API for a To Do list application, you might use a `GET` method to retrieve the current list of tasks, a `POST` method to create a new task, and a `PUT` or `PATCH` method to edit an existing task.

 Postman supports a number of additional request methods by default, and you can [use custom methods](/docs/postman/customizing-postman/).

 > To try out the `https://postman-echo.com/get` endpoint, leave the `GET` method selected and click __Send__.